 The following changes to 3.a) above apply to Customers who terminate service for at least four (4) continuous months from October through May and submit a signed Application:

 G. SERVICE CLASSIFICATION NO. 2L - VMRP Voluntary Large Demand Metered Service With Multiple Rate Periods (continued): (Rate Codes: 282 and M282)

-- 1. Rates and Charges per Meter per Month: - a) Schedule of Rates
+1. Rates and Charges per Meter per Month:

 The rates for this service code are set forth below.